-Blood clots can form in the deep veins several hours or several weeks after a surgical procedure, usually because of the lack of movement.
+Following surgery, blood clots can form in the deep veins several hours or several weeks after a surgical procedure, usually because of the lack of movement.
 These clots could break off and make their way to the lungs (pulmonary embolism) or block the circulation in your legs (phlebitis), which would entail serious risks for your health.
-The following individuals run the risk of developing blood clots: people with a history of phlebitis or pulmonary embolism, heart problems, circulatory problems or other health problems, such as diabetes, who are inactive and overweight, and who undergo a surgical procedure such as a hip replacement.
+The following individuals run the risk of developing blood clots: people with a history of phlebitis or pulmonary embolism, heart problems, circulatory problems or other health problems, such as diabetes, who are inactive and overweight.

 Symptoms of thrombophlebitis are: persistent pain in the legs (calves), increasing with activity or in touching the calf, with or without swelling, with or without redness.
-To prevent the formation of clots after surgery, you will wear tensor bandages around your legs for the first two days and/or compression stockings.
-If you wear anti-embolism stockings: